pimbrouwers/pimbrouwersdotcom/posts/2017-09-05-why-i-love-knockoutjs.md

 # Why I love KnockoutJS

 I love KnockoutJS.
 Aside from SQL, no technology I've encountered has inspired me quite to the level Knockout has.
 There's a captivating elegance to it's simplicity, and by proxy the ease in which you can learn it.

+* * *

+<small class="muted monospace">SEPTEMBER 5, 2017</small>

-And despite it's simplistic nature, it can transform JavaScript previously bound for spaghetti-town into artful solutions.
+Despite it's simplistic nature, it can transform JavaScript previously bound for spaghetti-town into artful solutions.
 It is my tool of choice for any project, of any scale, requiring any JavaScript.
 It **enforces** organization (components, custom bindings, extensions) without **imposing** conventions.

-* * *

-<small class="muted monospace">SEPTEMBER 5, 2017</small>

 Knockout is a data-centric JavaScript library, enabling you to _bind_ data to your DOM.
 At it's core, this is all Knockout does.
 Exposing a simple pub/sub concept, dubbed an "observable" (there is of course much more to it).
 Using the observable enables you to build reactive client-side applications with minimal effort.